-Several products exist in the market to reduce vibration.
-Footers and isolation pads on sources, amplifiers, DACs, etc. lay claim to addressing piezoelectric, microphonic and phonon disturbances inside components.
-No doubt, these hypothesized mechanisms do play a role; however, AudioWise proposes that they are largely manifested at the signal connector interface:
+Several products exist in the market to reduce vibration for better sound.
+Footers and isolation pads on sources, amplifiers, DACs, etc. claim to address piezoelectric, microphonic and phonon disturbances inside components.
+No doubt, these hypothesized mechanisms do play a role; however, AudioWise proposes that vibration effects are largely manifested at the connector interface:

-This changes the area of contact and hence resistance (R) and capacitance (C)
+- This changes the area of electrical contact and hence changes resistance (R) and capacitance (C)

-In other words, cables are not soldered to components but held in place by mechanical force, so the connector contact pins and surfaces jiggle ever so slightly with vibration and this changes the signal transfer function.
+In other words, cables are not soldered but held in place by mechanical force, so the connector contact pins and sleeves jiggle ever so slightly with vibration and this changes the signal transfer function.

 STABILANT•22 is a patented polymer liquid that is non-conductive but in the presence of an electric field between the narrow gap of metal connectors, becomes conductive.
 When applied to electromechanical contacts, STABILANT•22 provides the connection reliability of a soldered joint without forming a physical bond.
 So STABILANT•22 electrically stabilizes a cable connection to substantially reduce signal impact due to vibration.